Visyond/website-hugo/site/content/solutions/spreadsheet-collaboration-software.md

   Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the browser and focuses on data security and spreadsheet collaboration.
   <br><br>

-  Visyond offers a unique yet familiar all-in-one integrated solution that connects all steps of your business workflow in a single platform: from data gathering from subject-matter experts and subsequent analysis of this data to preparation of interactive visualizations and reports to **help decision
+  Visyond's spreadsheet collaboration software offers a unique yet familiar all-in-one integrated solution that connects all steps of your business workflow in a single platform: from data gathering from subject-matter experts and subsequent analysis of this data to preparation of interactive visualizations and reports to **help decision